Altaruss28/Origin/README.md

 Back up your game folder by copying it elsewhere before installing.

-Download the [Origing Installer](https://github.com/Altaruss28/Origin/raw/main/OriginInstaller.exe), insert the installer into your game folder and run it.
+Download the [Origin Installer](https://github.com/Altaruss28/Origin/raw/main/OriginInstaller.exe), insert the installer into your game folder and run it.
 It will automatically download and install everything that's needed.

 If you intend on playing multiplayer with the setup through [GameRanger](https://www.gameranger.com/) - select the modified Extreme executable in (lobbyExplorer)/Edit/Options/Games.
 Afterwards, open an Extreme lobby and start the game like normal.